 This phase of the filmmaking process is when students explore the science content, decide on the topic for their film, and do all the preparatory work before filming begins.
 Although students generally want to dive right in to filming, this phase is critical to producing a quality film and ensuring that the scientific basis for the film is sound.
 The pre-production lesson plans and activities are designed to provide scaffolding for students as they begin to think about these important background issues.
+The LOCC program emphasizes scientific film topics, however, the methods are applicable to films around many topics and genres.

 Context for Use